Nice to meet you.

 How does it look in practice?

 I want to find 20 great leads for my business.
 What shall I do?
 I should brainstorm the qualities I want my business to have and design a question-led process that will help me test whether that lead is my ICP (Ideal Customer Profile).
 I’ve found the first lead.
-What’s their company size?
+What’s their business size?
 Great.
 It’s the same as my ICP’s.
 What’s their employee count?
 Awesome, my perfect customers have the team as large as this one.
 Yet, my next question disqualifies the lead.
 I cannot help them.
 Let’s look for the next one.

 You get the gist.
 Thanks to questions like these you can eliminate the leads who you cannot help with your solution.
 But you will generate the leads that are of quality for your business.